 Senior School Production - A chance to perform in the school theatre.
-Recent shows have included Sister Act, West Side Story and Our Country's Good.
+Recent shows have included West Side Story, Our Country's Good and Made in Dagenham.

 Theatre in Transit - Our exclusive Sixth Form Theatre Company for A Level Theatre students.
 It delivers a wide range of thought-provoking and challenging productions.
-Recent plays include An Ideal Husband, Oh!
-What a Lovely War, The Heights and The Musicians all performed at The Place in Bedford.
+Recent plays include Oh!
+What a Lovely War, The Heights, The Musicians and The Caucasian Chalk Circle all performed at The Place in Bedford.